glowkeeper/P3D/docs/labs/week1Session12024.md

 ## Unity Game Engine

-The [Unity](https://unity.com/) game engine and editor framework that gives you a system for designing and building interactive 2D and 3D applications and games.
-Unity allows you to create such environments using code and/or visual components you create in the editor, and you can export them to every major platform, including mobile and VR.
+The [Unity](https://unity.com/) game engine and editor framework gives you a system for designing and building interactive 2D and 3D applications and games.
+Unity allows you to create such environments using code and/or visual components you make in the editor, and you can export them to every major platform, including mobile and VR.

 During Programming for 3D, you will create a game.